azureossd/azureossd.github.io/_posts/2020-08-07-wordpress-best-practices-for-performance.md

 Here we will populate our CDN settings from Azure CDN.
 If you do not have an Azure CDN, you can follow these steps to create one: [https://docs.microsoft.com/en-us/azure/cdn/cdn-create-new-endpoint](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-new-endpoint).

+***NOTE***: Keep in mind that it may take some minutes to refresh your CDN content depending on your region.

 You will need your Azure CDN endpoint.

 ![WP Total Cache CDN Options](/media/2020/08/wp-super-cache-cdn.png)